djlevylab/trembling-hand-unraveled/README.md

 Install the Deep Learning Toolbox and the Symbolic Math Toolbox.
 ## Demo
 To extract the mouse features from mouse tracking data, run the script located at mouse_features_code_package\main.m using MATLAB’s interface.
-Inputs: located in mouse_features_code_package\data\Main task\Trial_level_data_and_parameters and mouse_features_code_package\data\Main task\Mouse_tracking.
+- Input: see directories mouse_features_code_package\data\Main task\Trial_level_data_and_parameters, mouse_features_code_package\data\Main task\Mouse_tracking
 Each subject has 6 xls files, which contain their trial level mouse tracking data, and trial level inconsistency data, for all three tasks: main task, motor task and numerical task (3 tasks * 2 files per task).
-Output: mouse features structs stored in three files corresponding to the three tasks used in the manuscript: AllResults-Main task.mat, AllResults-Motor_localizer.mat, AllResults-Numerical_localizer.mat.
-These .mat files are required for the next sections.
+- Output: AllResults-Main task.mat, AllResults-Motor_localizer.mat, AllResults-Numerical_localizer.mat.
+These are mouse features structs stored in three files corresponding to the three tasks used in the manuscript, and are required for the next sections.
 Runtime: 35-40 minutes.
 ### Inconsistency indices
 To generate the inconsistency indices download the code package provided by Halevey et al. (2018) from https://github.com/persitzd/RP-Toolkit